Raspberry Pi Humidity Sensor using the DHT22

 Video

-The video below will take you through the steps to assembling the humidity circuit and how to connect it to your Raspberry Pi.
+The video below will take you through the steps to assemble the humidity circuit and how to connect it to your Raspberry Pi.
 It also covers the steps on how to write a simple Python script to talk with the DHT22 sensor.

 Raspberry Pi Humidity Sensor Hardware Setup